benbaptist/minecraft-wrapper/README.md

 ###  **Wrapper.py Versions**

-You only need to download Wrapper.py, the 'wrapper' folder is the source code and is just the extracted version of Wrapper.py.
-Wrapper.py is a Python-executable zipped-up folder, rather than a plain text file.
+You only need to download Wrapper.py.
+The 'wrapper' folder is the source code and is just the extracted version of Wrapper.py.
+Wrapper.py is a Python-executable archive folder containing the sourcecode.

 The original stable branch "master" is build (version 0.7.6).
 This version is considered to be the working